-So you know exactly what to expect, we have gone through everything you need to know about wedding open days from why visiting them is beneficial to questions to ask during your open day.
+So you know exactly what to expect, we have gone through everything you need to know about wedding open days.

 There are many reasons why wedding open days are so popular with soon to be brides and grooms.
 They offer heaps of inspiration, a chance to look around venues and provides the perfect opportunity to meet the events team.

 You will have the opportunity to visit various types of wedding open days, from the national shows to the wedding fayres.

 The biggest wedding show is The National Wedding Show which appears in Manchester Central, Newcastle Arena, Olympia London, NEC Birmingham and ExCel London.
 The show includes fashion shows, conferences, wedding inspiration and professionals from all areas of the industry.
 It is the ultimate place to shop and stack ideas for your special day.

 If you’re looking for a more venue focused event, then look at wedding fayres/shows that feature at your preferred wedding venues.

 Wedding venues generally have wedding open days throughout the year.
 They invite their potential guests to look around and discuss their services and opportunities.
 These open days are a little more intimate, and the ultimate opportunity to really get to know your wedding planners and the venue itself.

 A good quality open day will feature everything you need to help book your wedding day.
 Firstly, and most importantly your wedding open days should start with a welcome drink, fizzier the better!
 Your first impression of the venue will tell you if this place is ‘the one’, so keep an eye out for all the little details that are of importance to you.